tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 Digital signature algorithms play a critical role in X.509 certificates, Certificate Transparency Signed Certificate Timestamps, Online Certificate Status Protocol (OCSP) statements, remote attestation evidence, and any other mechanism that contributes signatures during a TLS handshake or in context of a secure communication establishment.

-This document adopts terminology from {{?I-D.ietf-pquip-pqc-engineers}}.
+This document adopts terminology from {{?RFC9958}}.
 As described there, terms such as "post-quantum," "quantum ready," "quantum resistant," and "quantum secure" are often used interchangeably to describe algorithms intended to resist attacks by CRQCs.

 # Timeline for Transition {#timeline}